EYE EXAMS PORTLAND OREGON

 921 SW 16th Ave, Portland, OR

-Comprehensive Eye Health and Vision Exams
+Comprehensive Eye Health & Vision Exams in Portland, Oregon

 Comprehensive eye exams at Eye Department are performed by Dr. Annie Bacon and generally last 30-45 minutes.
 Eye Department eye exams include screenings for diabetes, glaucoma, macular degeneration, cataract and other systemic conditions that can be seen in your eyes earlier than anywhere else in your body.
 Dr. Annie is accepting new patients and most insurances.
 While dilation may not always be the most convenient for going back to work, dilation is important to the eye examination process and provides Dr. Annie with the best opportunity to provide the best eye care and that you deserve.
 It’s important to trust the process.
 If you are concerned about driving or working while dilated, please be prepared to have a friend, colleague, partner or family member drive you to your appointment.